siddhartha2303/blog/_posts/2026-06-06-LLM-inferencing.md

 <div class="mag-intro" markdown="1">

-Every day, millions of people ask frontier models questions.
+Every day, millions of people ask Large Language Models questions.
 Some ask them to summarize documents, some use them to write code, and others use them to solve complex problems.
 Regardless of the question, the experience feels almost magical.
 You type a prompt, wait for a brief moment, and words begin to appear on the screen.

 But have you ever wondered what happens during that pause before the first token appears?